andykrause/reproducibleRealEstate/README.md

 ### Data Preparation and Analysis

 Two of the five code files need to be executing in R by the user.
+The code was built and executed in R 3.2.2.
 First the data preparation code (**dataPrepCode.R**) followed by the actual analysis (**dataAnalysisCode.R**).
 The data preparation code will take up to 30 minutes to run, depending on your process speed and alloted memory size.

 #### Data Preparation: **dataPrepCode.R**